 Fat injection techniques are now being used in reconstructive breast surgery.
 Dr. Rodriguez, a Yale trained plastic surgeon explains why Breast reconstruction with fat injections may be a good choice for lumpectomy patients.
 Read about this new frontier of Plastic Surgery in his Cosmeticsurg Blog.

-What to consider when choosing between Moderate or High profile implants?
+What to consider when choosing between moderate or high-profile Breast implants?

 High profile breast Implants have a smaller base diameter so it preserves the appearance of a narrower chest, and you get more anterior projection from the same 400cc volume.
 High profile implants have a more up front look.